Finished the helmet for the most part today. If you have forgotten what got

 reveals a number of imperfections.
 Like lions at the zoo, the helmet looks best

-2. The Imperial Guard insignia on the front is not mirrored correctly.
+from a distance. - The Imperial Guard insignia on the front is not mirrored correctly.
 Not

 sure what went wrong here, the wings of the symbol are sized different even